The AIR³ XCT add-on enhances the functionality of XCTrack.

 Then click on ‘Select a chat’.
 If you have previously added a group, select the available group.
 Otherwise, click on ‘Other’.

 If the group already contains the bot, click on ‘Select group with bot’.
 Select the chat of the group that already contains the bot.
-Click on ‘/’ in the message tools, then click on the ‘/start’ button to initialise the group for your configuration.
-Alternatively, type ‘/start’ in the message and click Send.
+Click on ‘/’ in the message tools, then click on the send button.

 These tasks are now available in the combination row selection.